instructional leadership

 Jan 08, 2024

-Modern classrooms are being transformed by technology.
-Recent, dramatic increases in student access to technology through bring-your-own-device (BYOD) and 1:1 initiatives have provided teachers with blended and virtual learning opportunities for their students that can fundamentally change how learning occurs.
-As the traditional classroom evolves into an environment rich in technology, educators are looking for guidance on how to choose the best educational technology (edtech) solutions.
+Modern classrooms are being transformed by educational technology (edtech).
+With device access now largely established in most districts, the focus is shifting away from adoption and onto instructional impact through blended and virtual learning opportunities that can fundamentally change how learning occurs.
+As the traditional classroom has evolved into an environment rich in technology, schools are increasingly looking for guidance on how to choose the best edtech solutions.

-The same best practices apply in the digital space.
+The challenge today is applying those best practices consistently across core instruction, intervention, acceleration, and in virtual or hybrid learning environments.
 Here are some research-based guidelines for choosing edtech tools for use in the classroom:

 Whether learning is digital or traditional, standards matter